modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 you should use the appropriate parameter for ``mpiexec``.
 This parameter differs depending on the MPI implementation used.

 * For Intel MPI or MPICH: ``-hosts host1,host2``.
   You can also see `Controlling Process Placement with the Intel® MPI Library`_  or `MPICH wiki`_ for deeper customization.

-* For OpenMPI: ``-host host1:n1,...,hostM:nM``
-where n1, ..., nM is the number of processes on each node, including Unidist service processes (root and one or some monitors).
+* For OpenMPI: ``-host host1:n1,...,hostM:nM``, where n1, ..., nM is the number of processes on each node, including unidist service processes (root and monitor(s)).
-You can also see `Scheduling processes across hosts with OpenMPI Library <https://docs.open-mpi.org/en/v5.0.x/launching-apps/scheduling.html>`_ for deeper customization.
+  You can also see `Scheduling processes across hosts with OpenMPI Library`_ for deeper customization.

 Running without ``mpiexec`` command
 -----------------------------------